cloudnative-pg/cloudnative-pg.github.io/content/blog/summarizing-ying-zhu-lfx-mentorship/index.md

 Gabriele shares how Ying worked hard, studied diligently, sought feedback, and grew visibly throughout the program.
-"Her curiosity, passion, and initiative stood out, and I hope that the the psychologically safe environment we tried to created played a key role in her progress."
+"Her curiosity, passion, and initiative stood out, and I hope that the psychologically safe environment we tried to create played a key role in her progress."
 Gabriele is confident Ying will continue to make valuable contributions to the project and the wider community.

 Reflecting on the collaboration, Leonardo said: